papivot/pace-docs/PKS High Availability.md

 ## HA of K8s PODs

 This is a function natively provided by Kubernetes.
-More details on POD lifecycle can be found [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
+More details on pods lifecycle can be found [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
+If an involuntary disruption of the pods h

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MDg3ODIxNiwtMTU1ODI3MTA5NywtMT
+eyJoaXN0b3J5IjpbOTcyNjkxOTIzLC0xNTU4MjcxMDk3LC0xNj
-YyNTg4MDE5Niw3MzA5OTgxMTZdfQ==
+I1ODgwMTk2LDczMDk5ODExNl19
 -->